Category: economics

 The word capitalism was popularized by Karl Marx, in the 1850′s.
 Marx used it to denounce private ownership of the means of production and the autonomous workings of the free market.

-The exclusively economic component of capitalism may be described as the right to life, liberty, and property applied to commerce and industry.
+The exclusively economic component of laissez-faire may be described as the right to life, liberty, and property applied to commerce and industry.

-Pure laissez-faire capitalism, which does not exist now and has never existed fully, means that government removes itself from all commerce (and that includes healthcare), in the same way that government removes itself from your bedroom.
+Pure laissez-faire, which does not exist now and has never existed fully, means that government removes itself from all commerce (and that includes healthcare), in the same way that government removes itself from your bedroom.

 In addition to early America, there is at least one other society that has come close to laissez faire: